 Hey there!
 I'm Jill: wife, mom, wanderer, writer, amateur photographer, foodie freelance writer, humorist, and foodie (whew what a mouthful, right?) living in the San Antonio area (although I'm usually somewhere else.)
 I have three kids through birth and adoption.
 Ripped Jeans and Bifocals is a play on words to mean the oldest mom with the youngest kid…which I 99.99% always am.

 I started this blog in 2014 to share stories of adoption and the general state of chaos we call parenting.
 I struggled with depression after our second adoption in 2013 and writing some of my thoughts and feelings about that down and sharing them was a kind of lifeline for me.
 My biggest lesson learned through the rough patches was not to bottle things up…which is pretty much my super power.
 This blog first served as a place to communicate and connect with other adoptive parents, especially those who struggled but as my after-adoption life evolved, this blog did as well.

 Although I still share stories about adoption here, you're more likely to find me writing about travel, family activities and mom hacks (AKA things that save time and recipes my kids will eat without making gagging noises, which is always a win, right?)

-I was invited to attend Disney Social Media Moms Celebration in 2017 and that allowed me to meet some people, have some experiences and make some connections that served to be the pivot point for my writing.
-2017 and 2018 brought a ton of travel opportunities and those experiences caused me to re-evaluate and restructure my life.
+2017 and 2018 brought some travel opportunities that served as a pivot point for this blog and for me as a person.
 While I don't claim the title “minimalist” (because my closet is a horror show) I look for ways to reduce the amount of money and time I spend on “stuff” and instead focus on getting outside, getting out of my comfort zone, and exploring with my family.
 I believe travel teaches us diversity, humility, problem-solving and it helps our family to be a stronger team.